wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. hint:: The two frequencies specified in ``--freq`` can be any two frequencies supported by the hardware, providing more research flexibility.

-.. note:: The 320 MHz sampling rate, along with intensive *In-baseband Digital Resampling*, is extremely CPU-intensive.
-Expect a very high packet loss rate.
+.. note:: The 320 MHz sampling rate, along with *In-baseband Digital Resampling*, is extremely CPU intensive.
+Users should expect a very high packet loss rate.

 .. _parallel-decoding:
 Multi-Thread Rx Decoding (Experimental)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The PicoScenes Rx baseband decoder includes an experimental multi-threading capability, which can potentially increase the decoding performance by up to :math:N_{CPU} times.
+The PicoScenes Rx baseband decoder includes an experimental multi-threading capability, which can potentially increase the decoding performance by up to :math:`N_{CPU}` times.
 Enabling this feature is straightforward, as demonstrated in the following example:

 .. code-block:: bash